es-shims/es-shim-api/README.md

  - The root must NOT contain an `implementation` entry point.

 ## Recommended dependencies
- - Please use the [es-abstract][es-abstract-url] module to ensure spec-compliant behavior via the spec’s internal abstract operations.
+ - Please use the [es-abstract][es-abstract-url] package to ensure spec-compliant behavior via the spec’s internal abstract operations.
- - Please use the [define-properties][define-properties-url] module to trivially define non-enumerable properties, where supported.
+ - Please use the [define-properties][define-properties-url] package to trivially define non-enumerable properties, where supported.
- - Please use the [call-bind][call-bind-url] module to cache references to all builtin methods, to be robust against later modification of the environment.
+ - Please use the [call-bind][call-bind-url] package to cache references to all builtin methods, to be robust against later modification of the environment.

 ## How to denote compliance